A simplified M{\o}lmer-S{\o}rensen gate for the trapped ion quantum computer: Introduction

 where $|g\rangle$ and $|e\rangle$ are ground and excited states of the ions A and B respectively, $|n\rangle_{\mbox{ P}}$ is a number state of phonons, and $\varphi_{1}(n)$ and $\varphi_{2}(n)$ are specified functions of $n$ for the phases.
 We can show numerically that $T_{0}(n)\simeq T_{0}(0)+c n$ and $c$ is a small positive constant such as $c/T_{0}(0)\ll 1$.
 Moreover, if we let the execution time be equal to $T_{0}(n)/4$, the proposed gate generates entanglement as

 In this way, by adjusting the execution time, we can obtain the maximally entangled state from the initial separable state.
-Further, this gate is robust under thermal fluctuations of the phonons.
 Because an arbitrary unitary operation for a single ion can be performed by Cirac and Zoller's single-ion gate and it works much faster than conditional gates, we can construct all four Bell states from $|\Psi\rangle_{\mbox{ AB}}$ in Eq.~(\ref{generation-maximally-entangled-state-0}) efficiently.
+However, numerical calculations show that our proposed gate is not robust under thermal fluctuations of the phonons.
+In detail, if we draw a curve of the fidelity $F$ of our proposed gate as a function of the average number of the thermal phonons $n_{\mbox{ th}}$, it does not satisfy $dF/dn_{\mbox{ th}}=0$.

 In \cite{Figgatt2019}, parallel entangling operations for ion trap quantum computation are experimentally demonstrated.
 In \cite{Pogorelov2021}, how to build a compact ion-trap quantum computing system is discussed and its operations are confirmed experimentally.
 The objectives of these works are similar to our method.